Menu Close

 Section Two: Checks, Drafts or Orders of Payment

-All checks, drafts or orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the corporation shall be signed by such officer, officers, agent or agents of the corporation and in such manner as shall from time to time be determined by resolution of the board of directors.
+All checks, drafts, or orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the corporation shall be signed by such officer, officers, agent or agents of the corporation and in such manner as shall from time to time be determined by resolution of the board of directors.

 In the absence of such determination by the board of directors, such instruments shall be signed by the treasurer and countersigned by the president of the corporation.